robwalton/alfred-taskpaper-workflow/README.md

 Use the keyword:

 - **dopr** to open resources associated with a project or to add a folder or alias resource if none exist.

+## Versions
+**0.9**
+- Initial public release

+**0.9.1**
+- Fix help command to work when no workflow document has been configured
+- Improve d:setdoc command so that it now shows all TP docs *before* typeing
+- Improve dop command to focus on projects properly in all cases
+- Improve search command to now show all items before user starts typing
+- Add autocomplete to script filters and fix icon references

 ## To contribute
 To contribute to the workflow please fork on github: https://github.com/robwalton/alfred-taskpaper-workflow